hamarituc/gentoo-overlay/README.md

 Acknowledgement: These ebuilds are based on the work of Ctibor Brančík whose repo disappeared unfortunately.

+### Nextinspace

+A command-line tool for seeing the latest in space.

 ### Open Astro Project

 This package containts a capture utility for astronomical cameras mainly used